-This spectacularly located and complex project traversed rugged mountainsides and extreme elevations to double copper mining capacity in the Los Bronces district for our customer, Anglo American.
+Anglo American approved this spectacularly located and complex project, which traversed rugged mountainsides and extreme elevations, in order to double copper mining capacity in the Los Bronces district near Chile’s capital, Santiago.

-Within months of completion in late 2011, the various sites that comprise the concentrator expansion project had already begun to blend back into the dramatic landscape along the western face of the Chilean Andes.
+Thanks to a strong focus on using innovative solutions to protect the environment, the various sites that comprise the concentrator expansion project had already begun to blend back into the dramatic landscape along the western face of the Chilean Andes within months of completion in late 2011.

 Inside the project

-Throughout project execution, we encountered new variations on hazards we know well, including snowfalls that could bury a truck, high winds, dramatic cliffs, and significant geotechnical challenges typical of mountain work.
-Furthermore, we continued to advance despite the effects of the 8.8 magnitude earthquake that occurred on February 27, 2010, the sixth-largest ever recorded.
+Throughout execution, the project encountered new risks, including snowfalls that could bury a truck, high winds, dramatic cliffs, and significant geotechnical challenges typical of mountain work.
+Furthermore, the project continued to advance despite the effects of the 8.8 magnitude earthquake that occurred on February 27, 2010, the sixth-largest ever recorded.

-And if the aforementioned challenges were not enough, we built the Las Tortolas flotation plant on a former military target range peppered with unexploded ordnance that required a painstaking sweep before work could begin.
+Along with the aforementioned challenges, the great teamwork between Anglo American and Bechtel also helped overcome another challenge: the Las Tórtolas flotation plant was built on a former military target range encumbered with unexploded ordnance that required a thorough sweep before work could begin.

-We brought everything—and everyone—great distances to some of the most inhospitable places on the planet.
-We provisioned our men and women with shelter, food, and other requirements hauled up tortuous mountain roads, where snow could pile up to 13 feet (4 meters) high.
-Our winter emergency committee monitored these roads 24 hours a day for avalanches and other risks.
+Remote locations and weather conditions required provisioning our team members with shelter, food, and other necessities that had to be hauled up mountain roads, where snow could pile up to 13 feet (4 meters) high.
+As a result, the winter emergency committee monitored these roads 24 hours a day for avalanches and other risks.
 As an extra precaution, truck drivers routinely drove practice runs without their loads prior to delivery.

 Altitude sickness, extreme weather, avalanches, and rough terrain pose constant risks for workers at high-altitude sites such as Los Bronces.
-In keeping with our unwavering commitment to health and safety, all workers had to pass strict medical exams; some even adopted special diets to lose weight and reduce their blood pressure before they could start work.
+In keeping with the unwavering commitment to health and safety instilled in both Anglo America and Bechtel, all workers had to pass strict medical exams before they could start work.